anthonyarinze/react-pizza-app/README.md

 # Installation:

-Clone the repository: git clone https://github.com/anthonyarinze/react-pizza-app.git Install dependencies: npm install
+- Clone the repository: git clone https://github.com/anthonyarinze/react-pizza-app.git
+- Install dependencies: npm install

 # Development:

-Start the development server: npm run dev
+- Start the development server: npm run dev
-Open your browser to http://localhost:3000
+- Open your browser to http://localhost:3000
-Building for Production:

-Create an optimized production build: npm run build

 # Other Ingredients:

-Linting: Enforces code style and catches potential errors using ESLint.
+- Linting: Enforces code style and catches potential errors using ESLint.
-Formatting: Maintains consistent code style with Prettier.
+- Formatting: Maintains consistent code style with Prettier.
-Testing: (Optional) Write tests to ensure code quality and prevent future regressions.
 Ready to contribute?
 Fork this repo, dive into the code, and send me a pull request!

 **Enjoy! **